ispras/dedoc/docs/source/dedoc_api_usage/api.rst

       - true, false
       - false
       - This option is used to enable GOST (Russian government standard) frame recognition for PDF documents or images.
-        The GOST frame recognizer is used recognize and ignore GOST frame on images and PDF documents without correct textual layer.
+        The GOST frame recognizer is used recognize and ignore GOST frame on images and PDF documents.

     * - language
       - rus, eng, rus+eng, fra, spa